 Dynamic Qdrant Metadata Filtering

-Use the extracted metadata dictionary to build type-safe Qdrant filtering objects.
-This filters out irrelevant documents before computing vector similarity matches.
+We use the extracted metadata dictionary to build type-safe Qdrant filter objects.
+This drops off-topic documents before we score by similarity.

 from qdrant_client.models import Filter, FieldCondition, MatchValue